hello@ouryearinbali.com

-What visa do I need to live in Bali long term?
+What visa do I need to live in Bali?

-Currently you can arrive in Bali (Ngurah Rai International Airport, Denpasar) and pay for the 30 day visa on arrival which can be extended for another 30 days.
+Currently you can arrive in Bali (Ngurah Rai International Airport, Denpasar) and pay for the 30 day visa on arrival which can be extended for another 30 days and then you must leave Indonesia.
 The eVOA (electronic VOA) can now be obtained BEFORE arrival.
-Apply here: https://molina.imigrasi.go.id/
+Simply apply via immigration website: https://molina.imigrasi.go.id/

 However, if you wish to stay longer than 60 days in Bali, you are going to want to organise a visa that gives you more time and flexibility.